 - Our Competitors

-after focusing on these points definitely, we will able to lure maximum potential customers in the market.
+After focusing on these points definitely, we will be able to lure maximum potential customers in the market.

 Learning and Growth Perspective

-In today's comitative era, if we are not ready/capable to learn something new then it's next to impossible to survive in the market as 'nothing is constant only the change is constant '
+In today's competitive era, if we are not ready/capable of learning something new then it's next to impossible to survive in the market as 'nothing is constant only the change is constant.

-Here the only knowledge is not important but advancing knowledge plays a vital role.
+Here knowledge is not important but advancing knowledge plays a vital role.

-The organization's learning ability and innovation indicated whether an organization is capable of continuous improvement and growth in a dynamic environment or not.
-The dynamic environment subject to change on daily basis due to new laws, economical changes, technological changes, or even increasing competition.
+The organization's learning ability and innovation indicate whether an organization is capable of continuous improvement and growth in a dynamic environment or not.
+The dynamic environment is subject to change on a daily basis due to new laws, economical changes, technological changes, or even increasing competition.

 This perspective answer the questions: